aman6303/Practice-Deep-Learning/README.md

 # Understand vanishing gradient problem and solved it by reducing complexity and changing activation function to relu

 # Understand the concept of early and its implementation
+# Handle overfitting using dropouts in regression and classification